bibikamatraque/shaoline-php/README.md

 ## What is shaoline-php ?

-This application is a PHP CMS/Framework developped to increase your developpment speed and to make them really easier.
-The solution provides the features to install and configure your Website from scatch in few minutes.
-It also give an adminstration back office and an asset of PHP functions to help you in your developpments.
+This application is a PHP framework developed to increase your development speed and to make them really easier.
+The solution provides the features to install and configure your Website from scratch in few minutes.
+It also give an administration back office and an set of PHP features to help you in your developments.

 ## Why using shaoline-php ?